 Zhang Liang fetching shoe for Lord Yellowstone

-porcelain dish, underglaze blue, Late Ming dynasty, courtesy of the Museum of Far Eastern Antiquities, Stockholm
+porcelain dish with underglaze blue decoration, Late Ming dynasty, courtesy of the Museum of Far Eastern Antiquities, Stockholm

 About the scene on a transitional porcelain bowl, shown as above, Daisy Lion-Goldschmidt’s Ming Porcelain says: ‘Under a gateway marked shih ch’iao (bridge of worship), an aged scholar is seated with a disciple facing him.’
 The author didn’t spot that ‘shih ch’iao 祀桥’ should have been ‘yi qiao 圯桥’, the Yi Bridge, nor did the author was aware of one key attribute that the young man is holding, a shoe.
 The story is about how Zhang Liang (张良, d.
 189 BCE) won the trust of his mentor and thus came to learn the state of the art of a strategist.